-As COVID-19 has swept throughout the world, reports of high-profile cases has given rise to the concept that this virus does not discriminate.
+As COVID-19 has swept throughout the world, reports of high-profile cases have given rise to the concept that this virus does not discriminate.
 It can hit any person with force, from our friends and neighbors to politicians and celebrities.

 Considering this crisis as a kind of equalizer may be an acknowledgment of our collective humanity and a call to support each other by physically distancing.
 However, before this virus, generations of inequity and unjust systems have placed certain communities significantly more at risk than others.
 The virus may not discriminate, but these systems do.

 With recent demographic data on virus infections and fatalities, there is even more evidence that these system failures and inequities have severe consequences.
+Therefore, we must apply an environmental justice lens when allocating COVID-19 resources and supporting communities.

 Ibram X. Kendi, Director of the Antiracist Research and Policy Center at American University, has led the call for states, counties, and labs to report racial demographics of the people being tested for, infected with, hospitalized with, or killed by the virus.